mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-04.md

 The boost has a significant effect on the B mesons:

--The B mesons gain a substantial longitudinal momentum.
+- The B mesons gain a substantial longitudinal momentum.
 - They live longer in the laboratory frame due to relativistic time dilation.
 - They travel farther from the primary vertex before decaying.